 When you sign up for Oracle Cloud Infrastructure, Oracle creates a tenancy and designates a home data region for the tenancy that you specify.
 You can create Always Free Autonomous Databases only in this home data region.
 You cannot create an Always Free Autonomous Database in other data regions that you subsequently subscribe to.
 See The Home Region for more information.

 Backup Functionality Not Available in Always Free Autonomous Database

-Always Free Autonomous Databases do not support full database backups to your Oracle Cloud Infrastructure object storage.
+Always Free Autonomous Databases do not support long-term backups or manual backups to your Oracle Cloud Infrastructure object storage.

 See Backup and Restore Autonomous Database Instances for more information.

 Autonomous Data Guard Not Available for Always Free Autonomous Database

 Autonomous Data Guard is not available with Always Free Autonomous Databases.
 See Use Standby Databases with Autonomous Data Guard for Disaster Recovery for more information.

 Tools Configuration Options Not Available for Always Free Autonomous Database

 Always Free Autonomous Database does not provide configuration options for Autonomous Database tools and does not allow you to disable Autonomous Database tools.
 For example, you cannot specifically disable HTTP access to Oracle APEX and REST Data Services on Always Free databases.